How to choose the best baby high chair

 The features of a safe high chair

-As a parent, you need to be very careful when you decide to buy a high chair for your baby.
+As a parent, you need to be very careful when you choose the baby high chair.
 Under these circumstances, make sure that:

 - it has a divider (bar) that passes through the baby’s feet to avoid slipping under the tray.
 The stability of the table seat is given by a broad base wheels/stops and locking mechanisms.